HabanaAI/vllm-fork/README_GAUDI.md

 > please set it to max input_tokens+output_tokens rounded up to multiple of block_size as per actual requirements.

 > [!TIP]
-> When a deployed workload does not utilize the full context that a model can handle, it is good practice to limit the maximum values upfront based on the input and output token lengths that will be generated after serving the vLLM server.
+> When a deployed workload does not utilize the full context that a model can handle, it is good practice to limit the maximum values upfront based on the input and output token lengths that will be generated after serving the vLLM server.<br><br>EXAMPLE:<br><br>Let's assume that we want to deploy text generation model Qwen2.5-1.5B, which has a defined "max_position_embeddings" of 131072 (our max_model_len).
-> EXAMPLE:
-> Let's assume that we want to deploy text generation model Qwen2.5-1.5B, which has a defined "max_position_embeddings" of 131072 (our max_model_len).
 At the same time, we know that our workload pattern will not use the full context length because we expect a maximum input token size of 1K and predict generating a maximum of 2K tokens as output.
 In this case, it is not necessary to start the vLLM server to be ready for the full context length.
 Instead, we should limit it upfront to achieve faster service preparation and decrease warmup time.
 The recommended values in this example should be:
-> - `--max_model_len`: 3072 - the sum of input and output sequences (1+2)*1024
+> - `--max_model_len`: `3072` - the sum of input and output sequences (1+2)*1024
-> - `VLLM_PROMPT_SEQ_BUCKET_MAX`: 1024 - the maximum input token size that we expect to handle
+> - `VLLM_PROMPT_SEQ_BUCKET_MAX`: `1024` - the maximum input token size that we expect to handle

 - `VLLM_HANDLE_TOPK_DUPLICATES`, if ``true`` - handles duplicates that are outside of top-k. `false` by default.
 - `VLLM_CONFIG_HIDDEN_LAYERS` - configures how many hidden layers to run in a HPUGraph for model splitting among hidden layers when TP is 1.
 The default is 1.